 Disclosures

-1. Describe any modifications to mitigation measures in the model since the previously-accepted model.
+1. Describe any modifications to hurricane mitigation measures and secondary characteristics in the hurricane model since the previously-accepted hurricane model.

-Provide a completed Form V-2, Mitigation Measures, Range of Changes in Damage.
+Provide a completed Form V-2, Hurricane Mitigation Measures and Secondary Characteristics, Range of Changes in Damage.
 Provide a link to the location of the form [insert hyperlink here].

-Provide a description of the mitigation measures used by the model, whether or not they are listed in Form V-2, Mitigation Measures, Range of Changes in Damage.
+Provide a description of the hurricane mitigation measures and secondary characteristics used by the hurricane model, whether or not they are listed in Form V-2, Hurricane Mitigation Measures and Secondary Characteristics, Range of Changes in Damage.

-4. Describe how mitigation measures are implemented in the model.
+4. Describe how hurricane mitigation measures and secondary characteristics are implemented in the hurricane model.
 Identify any assumptions.

-5. Describe how the effects of multiple mitigation measures are combined in the model and the process used to ensure that multiple mitigation measuresare correctly combined.
+5. Describe how the effects of multiple hurricane mitigation measures and secondary characteristics are combined in the hurricane model and the process used to ensure that multiple hurricane mitigation measures and secondary characteristics are correctly combined.

-6. Describe how building and contents damage are affected by performance of mitigation measures.
+6. Describe how building and contents damage are affected by performance of hurricane mitigation measures and secondary characteristics.
 Identify any assumptions.

-7. Describe how mitigation measures affect the uncertainty of the vulnerability.
+7. Describe how hurricane mitigation measures and secondary characteristics affect the uncertainty of the vulnerability.
 Identify any assumptions.

+8. Provide a completed Form V-4, Percentage Change in Hurricane Mitigation Measures and Secondary Characteristics.
+Provide a link to the location of the form [insert hyperlink here].

+9. Provide a completed Form V-5, Percentage Change in Hurricane Mitigation Measures and Secondary Characteristics, Mean Damage Ratios and Hurricane Loss Costs.
+Provide a link to the location of the form [insert hyperlink here].

 Audit

-Modifications to mitigation measures in the model since the previously-accepted model will be reviewed in detail, including the rationale for the modifications, the scope of the modifications, the process, the resulting modifications, and their impacts on the vulnerability component.
-Comparisons with the previously-accepted model will be reviewed.
+Modifications to hurricane mitigation measures and secondary characteristics in the hurricane model since the previously-accepted hurricane model will be reviewed in detail, including the rationale for the modifications, the scope of the modifications, the process, the resulting modifications, and their impacts on the vulnerability component.
+Comparisons with the previously-accepted hurricane model will be reviewed.

-Form V-2, Mitigation Measures, Range of Changes in Damage, and Form V-3, Mitigation Measures, Mean Damage Ratios and Loss Costs (Trade Secret item), will be reviewed.
+Form V-2, Hurricane Mitigation Measures and Secondary Characteristics, Range of Changes in Damage, Form V-3, Hurricane Mitigation Measures and Secondary Characteristics, Mean Damage Ratios and Hurricane Loss Costs (Trade Secret item), Form V-4, Percentage Change in Hurricane Mitigation Measures and Secondary Characteristics, and Form V-5, Percentage Change in Hurricane Mitigation Measures and Secondary Characteristics, Mean Damage Ratios and Hurricane Loss Costs, will be reviewed.

-Implementation of individual mitigation measures will be reviewed as well as the effect of individual mitigation measures on damage.
-Any variation in the change over the range of windspeeds for individual mitigation measures will be reviewed.
-Historical data, technical literature, analysis or judgment based on fundamental engineering principles used to support the assumptions and implementation of the mitigation measures will be reviewed.
+Implementation of individual hurricane mitigation measures and secondary characteristics will be reviewed as well as the effect of individual hurricane mitigation measures and secondary characteristics on damage.
+Any variation in the change over the range of windspeeds for individual hurricane mitigation measures and secondary characteristics will be reviewed.
+Historical data, technical literature, analysis or judgment based on fundamental engineering principles used to support the assumptions and implementation of the hurricane mitigation measures and secondary characteristics will be reviewed.

-Implementation of multiple mitigation measures will be reviewed.
-The combined effects of these mitigation measures on damage will be reviewed.
-Any variation in the change over the range of windspeeds for multiple mitigation measures will be reviewed.
+Implementation of multiple hurricane mitigation measures and secondary characteristics will be reviewed.
+The combined effects of these hurricane mitigation measures and secondary characteristics on damage will be reviewed.
+Any variation in the change over the range of windspeeds for multiple hurricane mitigation measures and secondary characteristics will be reviewed.

-5. Mitigation measures used by the model that are not listed as required in this standard will be reviewed for theoretical soundness and reasonability.
+5. Hurricane mitigation measures and secondary characteristics used by the hurricane model, whether or not referenced in Form V-2, Hurricane Mitigation Measures Range of Changes in Damage and Form V-3, Hurricane Mitigation Measures, Mean Damage Ratios and Hurricane Loss Costs (Trade Secret Item) will be reviewed for theoretical soundness and reasonability.

 Form V-1: One Hypothetical Event

-Purpose: This form illustrates the general behavior and reasonableness of building vulnerability functions for hypothetical windspeeds over hypothetical exposure data.
+Purpose: This form illustrates the general behavior and reasonableness of building hurricane vulnerability functions for hypothetical windspeeds over hypothetical exposure data.